Amado Guevara: International

-He made his debut for Honduras in an May 1994 Miami Cup match against Peru and has earned a total of 138 caps, scoring 27 goals.
+He made his debut for Honduras in a May 1994 Miami Cup match against Peru and has earned a total of 138 caps, scoring 27 goals.
 He has represented his country in 49 FIFA World Cup qualification matches and played at 5 UNCAF Nations Cups as well as at the 1998, 2000 and 2007 CONCACAF Gold Cups.

 His final international was a June 2010 FIFA World Cup match against eventual winners Spain.

 He was named the tournament MVP after leading Honduras to a surprise third-place finish in the 2001 Copa América.
 Honduras (a last minute call-up when Argentina dropped out a day before kickoff on 11 July 2001) arrived after the tournament started, just few hours before its first game with barely enough players.
 In the quarterfinal round, Honduras defeated Brazil (the favorite to win the tournament) by a score of 2–0.
 The defeat sent Brazil home and Honduras advanced to the semifinals.

 Guevara helped lead Honduras through the qualification to the 2010 FIFA World Cup and captained the team at only their second appearance at a World Cup tournament.

+Manager

+On August 9, 2023 Carolina Core FC announced that he was the asset manager for Carolina Core FC for their first season in 2024.